Boy, 15, on e-bike dies in collision after being followed by police in Salford

 A GoFundMe page has been set up in a bid to raise £2,000 for his funeral, which had raised more than £1,100 by Friday morning.

-Greater Manchester Police: “In line with normal proceedings, the incident has been referred to the IOPC who are now leading the investigation.
+Greater Manchester Police said: “In line with normal proceedings, the incident has been referred to the IOPC who are now leading the investigation.

 “Our thoughts are with the family and friends of the boy who tragically died.”